Gamma-Software/netdata-homeassistant-addon/netdata/README.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Add-on: Netdata Add-on

 _Example add-on to use as a blueprint for new add-ons._